Understanding Roof Types: How to Choose the Ideal Roof for Your House

 Drawbacks: Water pooling risks and potential for frequent upkeep.
 Click here for more helpful tips on this company.

-4. The Elegant Mansard Roof
+4. Mansard Roof Design

 5. The Minimalist Shed Roof